First-time coaches, this handy rundown is just for you

 Four types of kicks, explained

 Kickoff.
-Games start with a kick off.
+Games start with a kickoff.
 A coin toss usually determines which team is doing the kicking.
 Players are in position on their side of the field – hopefully not doing cartwheels.
-The ball starts on the ground in the center of the field and must move forward.
+The ball starts on the ground in the center of the field and the player taking the kickoff can kick the ball in any direction, so long as it moves.

 Fun fact: A kickoff from centerfield also restarts the game after a goal is scored.